leomachadorocha/dockerfile-lab/README.md

 ```
 OBS:

-/var/lovelxc               = directory in the container
+/var/lovelxc               = directory in the container ($ docker exec -it my-lovelxc-container sh)

 /var/lib/docker/volumes/   = directory in the host